Frequently Asked Questions

 Similar Questions

 What is the general criteria for lodging an Expression of Interest (EOI) ? โ†’ What documents are required to submit a SkillSelect Expression of Interest (EOI) ? โ†’ Can I submit EOI without clearing an English Language Test or Skill Assessment ? โ†’ Do I need to work in my field when I have the 491 visa? โ†’ Do I need health insurance or will I get Medicare on 491 visa ? โ†’ Is a job offer required for a 491 visa? โ†’ If I have received a PR grant letter from VIC, does it mean I have to make my first entry to Australia in Victoria itself? โ†’ What is a closely related occupation? โ†’ Can you provide a list of Designated Regional Area (DRA) postcodes ? โ†’ I claimed single status in my EOI, received an invitation and lodged my visa.
 I heard that points get frozen at time of invitation.
-So, can I get married or enter into a de-facto relationship after lodging visa, but before grant of the visa ? โ†’ What is the expected 189 cutoff for 233211 Civil Engineer in next round ? โ†’ How to interpret the SkillSelect Dashboard data? โ†’ What are my chances for a subclass 189, 190 and 491 skilled visa ? โ†’ Why are SkillSelect LODGED visa statistics different from the same data obtained from Freedom of Information Requests ? โ†’ Can you share tips on writing a letter of commitment for Northern Territory (NT) offshore nomination ? โ†’ What are the key steps to undertake after receiving a subclass 189, 190 or 491 visa grant for offshore applicants? โ†’ How can I check the latest invitations and visa grants data for my occupation on SmartVisaGuide ? โ†’ What is Planning Level and State Nomination Allocation ? โ†’ Links to Smart Visa Guide WhatsApp and Telegram Groups โ†’ I live in a border community in VIC and work in NSW.
+So, can I get married or enter into a de-facto relationship after lodging visa, but before grant of the visa ? โ†’ What is the expected 189 cutoff for 233211 Civil Engineer in next round ? โ†’ How to interpret the SkillSelect Dashboard data? โ†’ What are my chances for a subclass 189, 190 and 491 skilled visa ? โ†’ Why are SkillSelect LODGED visa statistics different from the same data obtained from Freedom of Information Requests ? โ†’ Can you share tips on writing a letter of commitment for Northern Territory (NT) offshore nomination ? โ†’ What are the key steps to undertake after receiving a subclass 189, 190 or 491 visa grant for offshore applicants? โ†’ How can I check the latest invitations and visa grants data for my occupation on SmartVisaGuide ? โ†’ What is Planning Level and State Nomination Allocation ? โ†’ Links to Smart Visa Guide WhatsApp Groups โ†’ I live in a border community in VIC and work in NSW.
 Can I apply for VIC nomination? โ†’ Grattan Institute Reformed Points System โ†’ What are Skill Levels 1, 2 and 3? โ†’ I am on 491 visa.
 Can I do remote work for a CBD based employer? โ†’ What are the school fees for dependents of 491 visa holders? โ†’ List of useful phone numbers and email addresses โ†’

 We offer consultation